-Many of the greatest and most beautiful things in life are blue: the North Carolina Tarheels; blueberries; manatees (well, kinda).
+Many of the greatest and most beautiful things in life are blue: the North Carolina Tarheels; blueberries; manatees (OK, that’s a stretch).
 You can add Chefchaouen to that list!

-Shortly after breakfast, we began to explore.
-The Medina of Chefchaouen is relatively small and easy to navigate, particularly when compared with the Medinas of Marrakech or Fes.
-It’s quite possible to wander the streets for only a couple of hours, and see pretty much everything inside the medina walls.
+Shortly after breakfast, begin to explore.
+The Medina of Chefchaouen is small and easy to navigate.
+It’s quite possible to wander the streets for only a few hours, and see pretty much everything inside the medina walls.

 The beautiful blues hiding behind every turn make it very much worth the wander.

 We’ll put it this way: our adventure at Lala Mesouda went far beyond anything that could possibly be defined as a “cooking class.”
-This was a cooking EXPERIENCE: a five-hour marathon that included shopping at the local farmer’s market, learning various techniques, cooking, laughing, and of course, EATING, with the owner and incredible kitchen staff.
+This was a cooking EXPERIENCE.
+Our 5-hour marathon included shopping at a local farmer’s market, learning food-prep techniques, cooking, laughing, and of course, EATING, with the owner and incredible kitchen staff.

 4. Hike up to the Spanish Mosque